VladoPortos/N8N-ghost-plus/README.md

   - Support for different image purposes (general image, profile image, icon)
   - Custom file name and reference metadata

+- **Media Upload** (NEW in 0.1.80):
+  - Upload videos and audio files to your Ghost CMS media library
+  - Support for thumbnail uploads for videos
+  - Custom file name and reference metadata

 ## Requirements

 - N8N version 1.0.0 or later